Image

 About me

-I'm Christin Beck (née Schätzle), a postdoc at the Department of Linguistics, University of Konstanz, where I am a member of the Computational Linguistics group.
+I'm Christin Beck (née Schätzle), a research scientist at the Department of Linguistics, University of Konstanz, where I am a member of the Computational Linguistics group.
 I am also part of the collaborative research center SFB-TRR 161 'Quantitative Methods for Visual Computing', where I develop novel and innovative visualization methods for the analysis of multidimensional language data in collaboration with experts from the field of Visual Analytics.
 Broadly, my research focuses on the development of computational and corpus analytic methods for the investigation of historical language change.
-I am further interested in computational lexical semantics, the interaction between lexical semantic and syntactic change and the syntactic encoding of information structure.
-More recently, I began investigating how contextualized language models can be leveraged for historical linguistic research.
-With respect to this, I have explored how function words are captured by contextualized language models such as BERT.
+I am further interested in computational lexical semantics, the interaction between lexical semantic and syntactic change, and the syntactic encoding of information structure.
+More recently, I have been investigating how contextualized language models can be leveraged for historical linguistic research, and how language models learn linguistic structures.

 Fellowship 'Words, Bones, Genes, Tools' March–June 2023

-From March-June 2023, I will join the DFG Center for Advanced Studies 'Words, Bones, Genes, Tools' at the University of Tübingen for a four month fellowship.
-During the fellowship, I will collaborate with Marisa Köllner, working on developing a new methodology for investigating lexical semantic change across language stages which combines the usage of contextualized language models and phylogenetic methodologies for cognate identification.
+From March–June 2023, I joined the DFG Center for Advanced Studies 'Words, Bones, Genes, Tools' at the University of Tübingen for a four month fellowship, collaborating with Marisa Köllner on developing a new methodology for investigating lexical semantic change across language stages combining contextualized language models and phylogenetic methodologies.
 More on the project can be found here.

 Paper at ACL-IJCNLP, August 2021